AcunatomyConditionsChronic Pain Patterns

 Resets the nervous system and reduces central sensitization

-Calms a nervous system stuck on high alert.
-Turns down the pain signal so normal sensations stop hurting.
-Lowers systemic inflammation.
-Helps sleep, stress response and recovery return.
-This is the regulatory reset that chronic pain requires.
+Calms a nervous system stuck on high alert, so normal sensations stop hurting.
+This regulatory reset is what chronic pain requires.

 Dry Needling

-Maps and deactivates the trigger points driving the pattern
+Maps and releases the trigger points driving the pattern

-Chronic pain often comes from trigger points in several muscles at once, overlapping until the pain feels like it's everywhere.
-Dry needling works through them one region at a time.
-As each source clears, the pattern simplifies and the pain eases.
+Chronic pain usually comes from trigger points in several muscles at once.
+Dry needling clears them one region at a time, and the pattern simplifies.

-Brain imaging studies confirm acupuncture changes activity in pain-processing regions of the brain — modifying how the nervous system handles pain, not just masking symptoms.
+Brain imaging studies confirm acupuncture changes activity in pain-processing regions of the brain, modifying how the nervous system handles pain rather than masking symptoms.
 NIH research shows untreated trigger points drive central sensitization, making pain self-reinforcing.

 ★★★★★